gamya123/AWS-IAM-User-Creation-using-Terraform/README.md

 Launched an EC2 instance in AWS.<br>
 Connected to the server using SSH.<br>
 Used the server as a Terraform execution environment.<br>

+## Step 2: Created IAM User
+Created an IAM user named:devops-user.<br>
+This IAM user is used by Terraform to authenticate with AWS services.